mcwayrm/USF/README.md

 - _**Note**_: ECON 611 - Computational Economics course has it's own repository called 'ECON611-MCWAYRM'

-#### I have removed all comments and answers for assignments to classes.
+#### I have removed all comments and written answers for assignments to classes.
 What is left behind is the code from the scripts alone.
 This is only done where appropriate and neccessary.